aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 quadratic work.
 A hard link keeps the selected content stable without a second copy.
 If hard links are unavailable, the tool makes a private copy; it never uses a symbolic-link fallback whose target could change after selection.
+The browser reserves a camera-bound private session before discovery begins, so **Cancel saved-FITS search** is available throughout database inspection and staging.
+Cancellation removes only the session's private hard links, copies, or partial copy; database rows and their source FITS are never changed.

 ## Evidence validation and fitting